 Understanding the story of how my new brain connected hunger, starvation, lack of love, and sugar is all well and good; however, it doesn’t change much in my day-to-day world as I try to soothe the reflexive actions triggered by that early imprinting.
 Wars start for a myriad of reasons.
 Someone has to declare peace.

-Victor Frankl said, “Between stimulus and response there is a space.
+Viktor Frankl said, “Between stimulus and response there is a space.
 In that space is our power to choose our response.
 In our response lies our growth and our freedom.”